hsro-inf-prg3/hsro-inf-prg3.github.io/09ln-proxy-adapter-flyweight.md

 # Adapter

-Let's stick with the example above, where you implemented a `MensaService` class that allows you to get the list of meals via `.getMeals(date)`.
+Let's stick with the example above, where you implemented a `MensaService` class that allows you to get the list of meals via `getMeals(String date)`.
 Now you meet with your friend who is writing the front-end part of the app.
-Well, they were expecting you to provide the meals in form of an `Iterable`:
+Well, they were expecting you to provide the meals in form of an `Iterable` where you can set the date:

 ```java
 interface MealProvider extends Iterable<Meal> {